wso2-attic/asgardeo-auth-angular-sdk/README.md

 #### Returns

-idToken: `Promise<string>`
-The id token.
+A promise that resolves with the ID token.

 #### Description

-This method returns the id token.
+idToken: `Promise<string>` This method returns the id token.

 ### getDecodedIDToken